heec12/heec12.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to be a friend with me
 ---

+My name is Hee Choi.
+You might know me as a geodynamicist interested in early Earth, mantle convection, and machine learning.
+If you are interested in the scientist version of me, my CV can be found here.

-My name is Inigo Montoya.
-I have the following qualities:
+But I also have the following qualities:

-- I rock a great mustache
+- I can make a great cup of coffee
-- I'm extremely loyal to my family
+- I'm a helicopter mom to my puppy, Hodu
+- I'm always down for a good camping trip

 What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.